nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Only products added already via `addProduct` can be used!
 This is to help ensure the cleanliness of *MyInsuRec*.
 So, add your product via `addProduct` before using it to add a client with that product!
 See [addProduct](#331-adding-a-product-addproduct).
 </div>

-10. We want to delete the client 'Alex Yeoh' from our records!
+10. Unfortunately 'Alex Yeoh' is no longer our client, and so we want delete him from our records.
 To do that, type in `delClient i/1`.
 The image below shows *MyInsuRec* after deleting the client.

 ![DelClientAlex](images/quick-start/DelClientAlex.png)

 And there we have it!
 We have just gone through the basic bookkeeping features of *MyInsuRec*.
 Beyond that, we also have more advanced features such as getting a quick glance of all your upcoming meetings, filtering clients by products.
 To find out and learn more about these features, head to the [Features section](#3-features) where all the commands and their details can be found.

 To get started with an clean state of *MyInsuRec*, type in the command `clear`.
-This removes all the sample data from *MyInsuRec*.
+This removes all the sample data from *MyInsuRec*, so don't get panicked!

 Welcome to your new and organized life, and happy (financial) advising!